zmcartor/homestead-guide/source/network/connecting-to-the-network.rst

 Geth continuously attempts to connect to other nodes on the network until it has peers.
 If you have UPnP enabled on your router or run Expanse on an Internet-facing server, it will also accept connections from other nodes.

 Geth finds peers through something called the *discovery protocol*.
 In the discovery protocol, nodes are gossipping with each other to find out about other nodes on the network.
-In order to get going initially, geth uses a set of bootstrap nodes whose endpoints are recorded in the source code.
+In order to get going initially, gexp uses a set of bootstrap nodes whose endpoints are recorded in the source code.

 Checking connectivity and ENODE IDs
 --------------------------------------------------------------------------------